Riwaq (organization)

 Riwaq (رواق) or Centre for Architectural Conservation is a center for the preservation of architectural heritage of rural Palestine.
 The organization is based in Ramallah and owes its name mainly to a riwaq, which is an arcade in Islamic architecture.

 Riwaq was founded by Suad Amiry in 1991 amongst a group of architects, archeologists, and planners with the aim to preserve cultural heritage.
 Researchers of the center have compiled a detailed register of historic buildings in Palestine.
 The buildings that they document are frequently threatened by military occupation and counter actions of inhabitants.
 In the course of twenty years since its foundation, Riwaq had completed more than one hundred restoration projects, including major monuments in the Old City of Jerusalem and the renovation of historic streets in the historical part of Bethlehem.

 Riwaq's anti-monumentalist approach to preservation is meant to emphasize the presence of indigenous cultures with vernacular architecture and the shaping of the Palestinian landscape by the hands of average inhabitants.
 The organization uses a combination of research and documentation, traditional knowledge preservation, restoration, an outreach through cultural programing.

 Innitiatives

-"Riwaq has worked since 1991 on the conservation and revitalization of what remains of the rural architectural heritage of historic Palestine, most of which currently lies in the West Bank and Gaza."
+According to Birzeit University lecturer Lana Judeh, "Riwaq has worked since 1991 on the conservation and revitalization of what remains of the rural architectural heritage of historic Palestine, most of which currently lies in the West Bank and Gaza."

 The first project of the organization was to conduct a comprehensive architectural survey of Palestinian architecture.
 Over the course of a decade, hundreds of architects and architecture students documented more than 50,320 buildings in 122 village, towns, and cities.
 In 2006, they published Riwaq's Registry of Historic Buildings.
 This effort led to the 50 Villages or 50 Historic Centers Project, when it became clear that over 50% of the historic structures are in 50 Palestinian villages.